deathmarcher/discord-sound-test/DESIGN.md

 ## Goals
 - Single-user, user-triggered voice tests (only the requesting user can trigger their own test).
-- Play a pre-recorded join sound (configurable path/URL) whenever the bot joins a voice channel.
+- Announce via locally-generated in-voice TTS when the bot joins a voice channel and before recording starts.
 - Record for a short configurable duration, play back the snippet after a configurable delay, then immediately delete any stored audio data.
 - Avoid persistent storage of audio; ephemeral in-memory buffering only with immediate disposal.
 - Provide a message-based UI (slash commands + an optional `/postvoicetestcommands` that posts a message with interactive buttons for join/leave/test).